 The campus, it's administrators, and those that are on campus daily take the threat seriously.
-LSU Shreveport Pandemic Action Team (PAT) have established a webpage (found here) that is continuously updated with the latest guidance regarding the virus, the vaccines, the testing locations, and what is required of a member of the campus community should they contract or be directly exposed to Covid-19.
+LSU Shreveport has established a Covid-19 webpage that is updated periodically with the latest guidance regarding the virus, the vaccines, the testing locations, and what is required of a member of the campus community should they contract or be directly exposed to Covid-19.